 A UK Visit visa application succeeds or fails on the strength of its document bundle.
-The Home Office gives Entry Clearance Officers 15–25 minutes per case, so the easier it is to verify your story from the paperwork, the higher your chance of approval.
+The Home Office gives Entry Clearance Officers 15 to 25 minutes per case, so the easier it is to verify your story from the paperwork, the higher your chance of approval.
 This 2026 checklist covers every document type the Home Office accepts, ordered by category, with notes on what makes each one a strong piece of evidence versus a weak one.

 How the checklist works